Tools You Need to Run a Remote Business Successfully

 Google Suite for standard tools

 Google Suite is a collection of tools that are useful for any business.
-You can use these tools to create and share documents, spreadsheets and presentations with your team.
+You can use these tools to create and share documents, spreadsheets, and presentations with your team.
 Google Calendar lets you create and share events with others in your company or organization.
 It also allows you to invite people from outside the company who may be working on projects related to yours (like vendors).
-Google Sheets allows you to create spreadsheets that can be shared with others in real time, so everyone has access at once.
-You can collaborate on these files by having multiple people edit them at once or adding comments so everyone knows where things stand when changes need to be made later down the road.
+Google Sheets allows you to create real-time spreadsheets that can be shared with others, so everyone has access at once.
+You can collaborate on these files by having multiple people edit them at once or adding comments so everyone knows where things stand when changes need to be made later.

 Asana for bigger projects